sphynxkitten/nitro-assets/README.md

 ##### Latest Update: 03/08/22
 **Completely reconverted as I lost track of additions and converter updates.**

-**Contains updated furniture, clothes and efects as of update date.**
+**Contains updated furniture, clothes and effects as of update date.**

 ---